vitooreis/vitooreis/README.md

 ###

 <p align="left">👋 Hello!
-I am a Software Engineering student, currently deepening my knowledge in programming, particularly in Java and HTML, fundamental technologies for application development.
+I am a Software Engineering student, currently deepening my knowledge in programming, particularly in Java, HTML and CSS, fundamental technologies for application development.

 💻 My experience with Java and HTML, along with the use of tools such as Git and GitHub, has enabled me to create and manage projects effectively.